Walker-Xin/IHPC-Microstructure-Analysis/README.md

 ### Image_processing.py

 This script entails most of the pre-segmentation processing techniques, including blurring, thresholding and fast Fourier transform (FFT).
-The display_image and save_images functions allow for batch saving and comparing processed images.
+The display_image and save_images functions allow for batch saving and comparing of the processed images.

 ### Fast_Fourier_Transform.py